skystar-p/hako/README.md

 # Hako
 Simple file sharing with client-side encryption, powered by Rust and WebAssembly

+Not feature-packed, but basic functionalities are just working.
+Feature requests and PR are very welcome.

 ## Features
 * Handy file sharing
 * Client-side encryption using `XChacha20Poly1305`